Cheshire East Council and its partners are offering a range of advice and support to residents on how to keep warm, well and safe this winter.

 The project enables people to be protected by someone they know and trust, such as a neighbour or relative.

 The vulnerable person is given a card they hold up to a window or door, which advises any unidentified or unexpected caller to go to the address of a nominated neighbour or speak to them over the phone.
 This person will then check the caller’s identity.

 If they are genuine, the nominated neighbour will return with them and supervise the visit to make sure that nothing untoward takes place and will remain there until the caller has left.

-Councillor Janet Clowes, Cheshire East Council cabinet member for adult social care and integration, which includes responsibility for safer communities, said: “This scheme helps people within our communities feel safer in dealing with unwanted or unexpected people who call at their homes.
+Councillor Mick Warren, Cheshire East Council cabinet member for communities, said: “This scheme helps people within our communities feel safer in dealing with unwanted or unexpected people who call at their homes.
 In turn, it protects our residents and reduces incidents of doorstep crime.